 Bernese Mountain Dog

-Native to Switzerland, the Bernese Mountain Dog is impressive in size, with a tricolor coat that’s soft, thick, and beautiful.
-It’s considered a working dog because of its role in herding cattle.
+Native to Switzerland, and more precisely to the canton of Bern, the Bernese Mountain Dog is impressive in size, with a tricolor coat that’s soft, thick, and beautiful.
+It’s considered a working dog because of its role in herding cattle, but it can also do a great job as a watchdog or pulling carts.

 The key features of this breed are: